michaelbennieUFL/PANDA/README.md

 These sources were chosen for their open-source availability and coverage of various hate/offensive scenarios, such as **sexism**, **racism**, **regional bias**, **anti-LGBTQ**, and **general offensive content**.

 ### Dataset Structure
-The dataset is provided as a single CSV file named `panda_dataset.csv`, consisting of the following columns:
+The dataset is provided as a TSV file named `panda_dataset.tsv` or a CSV file named `panda_dataset.csv`, consisting of the following columns:

 | **Column Name**          | **Description**                                                                |
 |--------------------------|--------------------------------------------------------------------------------|